 And another episode from the making of The Four Feathers, this time quoted directly from “Living Dangerously” (and, you will note, related unquestioningly as fact rather than as a Cooper anecdote):

 Cooper discovered that the native helpers he’d recruited from two nearby villages had inexplicably gone home.
 He didn’t tell Monte [Ernest Schoedsack] or Ruth [Rose], but, furious, went alone to the villages armed only with a bullwhip made of rhinoceros hide.
 Seemingly forgetting the painful consequences of the slap he’d given the native chief in Siam, he stormed into the villages and lashed every native he could find.
 He reasoned that charging in with gunbearers would have gotten him a spear in the back but a fearless man alone would put the fear into the natives, and win back his help.
+Whatever his logic, the chastened villagers returned to work and helped trap the hippos.

 True or not, these stories—both related by Cooper to interviewers—are extremely instructive regarding prevailing attitudes toward “primitive savage cultures” in the early part of the 20th century.
 In the first “slapping” anecdote, we’re asked to accept a scenario wherein Cooper, evidently alone, feels comfortable expressing his anger with the leader of a village by actually striking him with an open palm, almost as if chastening a child (in some retellings, this is done in front of the chief’s subjects).
 The chief, rather than react with immediate personal retribution (which could have been—indeed, perhaps should have been, insofar as the chief’s responsibility to his station—deadly), leaves it to his wife to take revenge in an extremely passive, and ultimately comically ineffective, manner (Cooper is saved by “soft bananas”?).